apache/flink/docs/libs/ml/optimization.md

 val trainingDS: DataSet[LabeledVector] = ...

-// Optimize the weights, according to the provided data val weightDS = sgd.optimize(inputDS)
+// Optimize the weights, according to the provided data val weightDS = sgd.optimize(trainingDS)

 // We can now use weightDS to make predictions

 {% endhighlight %}

-Note: Some of the Latex math notation was adapted from Apache Spark MLlib's documentation
+__Note: Some of the Latex math notation was adapted from Apache Spark MLlib's documentation__